-Upon appointment, prospective scheme members are provided with a link to the pension website where they can access scheme booklets.
-A new section has been developed outlining the benefits of scheme membership and allowing employees to download easily all the relevant forms and guides to join the LGPS.
+Upon appointment, prospective scheme members are provided with a link to the pension website where they can access scheme literature.
+A new section has been developed that outlines the benefits of scheme membership and allows employees to easily download all the relevant forms and guides to join the LGPS.